serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 :authors: serge-sans-paille
 :summary: exploring the impact of ``-ftrivial-auto-var-init`` on Firefox codebase

 ``-ftrivial-auto-var-init=[pattern|zero|uninitialized]`` is a compiler flag that controls how the stack is initialized before any value is initialized to it.
 The default is ``uninitialized``: no initialization is done, reading from an uninitialized location of the stack yields whatever value lies there at that point.
 This is Undefined Behavior in both C and C++.
-It makes stack allocation a $\mathcal{O}(1)$ operation, which is nice, but it also is (a) a common source of programming errors (b) a potential security issue.
+It makes stack allocation a :math:`\mathcal{O}(1)` operation, which is nice, but it also is (a) a common source of programming errors (b) a potential security issue.

 As a countermeasure, the modes ``pattern`` and ``zero`` have been introduced.
 The former sets stack slots to hard-coded patterns, depending on the type (integral, floating point, pointer…) of the associated stack-allocated variables, the latter justs sets the stack to zero.
-Both operation make stack allocation a  $\mathcal{O}(n)$ operation.
+Both operation make stack allocation a  :math:`\mathcal{O}(n)` operation.
 The idea between the two modes is that setting stack slots to zero is faster, but setting them to a pattern is more likely to exhibit failing behavior.